History of cricket to 1725: The beginning of amateur cricket

 The beginnings of cricket's social division between amateurs and professionals, from which the annual Gentlemen v Players contest ultimately evolved, can be traced to the reign of Charles I. In 1629, Henry Cuffin, a curate at Ruckinge in Kent, was prosecuted by an archdeacon's court for playing cricket on Sunday evening after prayers.
 He claimed that several of his fellow players were "persons of repute and fashion".
 This statement is the first evidence of cricket achieving popularity among the gentry.

-It was the gentry who introduced large-scale gambling into cricket and some of these gamblers subsequently became patrons by forming select teams that would improve their chances of winning.
+It was the gentry who introduced large-scale gambling into cricket, and some of these gamblers subsequently became patrons by forming select teams that would improve their chances of winning.
 During the Commonwealth, gambling was, of political necessity, low key.
-The earliest reference to gambling on a cricket match is in the records of a 1646 court case concerning non-payment of a wager that was made on a game at Coxheath in Kent on Friday, 29 May that year.
-Curiously, considering the huge sums of money staked later in the century, this wager was for twelve candles, but the participants included members of the local gentry.
-The match at Coxheath is the earliest known example of an "odds" game as two Coxheath players were against four Maidstone players; the Coxheath two won.
+The earliest reference to gambling on a cricket match is in the records of a 1646 court case concerning non-payment of a wager that was made on a game at Coxheath Common in Kent that year.
+Incongruously, given the huge sums of money staked later in the century, this wager was for twelve candles.
+The match is the earliest known example of an "odds" game as two Coxheath players were against four Maidstone players; the Coxheath two won.
 It was possibly a single wicket match and, if that could be proved, it would be the earliest on record.
+As in the 1629 case, the six players were gentry.
+In 1652, a case at Cranbrook against John Rabson, Esq. and others referred to "a certain unlawful game called cricket" – as far as is known, it was only "unlawful" if played on a Sunday.
+Rabson was evidently a member of the gentry, but most of the other defendants were working-class.

-In 1652, a case at Cranbrook against John Rabson, Esq. and others referred to "a certain unlawful game called cricket".
-Rabson was evidently a member of the gentry but the other defendants were all working class.
 Cricket has long been recognised as a sport that bridged the class divide but, in time, the cricketing gentlemen came to be called "amateurs" to emphasise the distinction between themselves and the professionals who belonged to the lower social classes, mostly to the working class.
-The amateur became not merely someone who played cricket in his spare time but a particular type of top-class cricketer who existed officially until 1962, when the distinction between amateur and professional was abolished and all the then first-class players became nominally professional.
+The amateur became not merely someone who played cricket in his spare time but a particular type of top class cricketer who existed officially until 1962, when the distinction between amateur and professional was abolished, and all players became nominally professional thereafter.
 In terms of remuneration, amateurs claimed expenses for playing while professionals were paid a salary or fee.
-Amateur cricket was an extension of the game played in schools, universities and other centres of education, both as a curricular and extracurricular activity.
-The schools and universities formed the "production line" that created nearly all the top-class amateur players.
+Amateur cricket was an extension of the game played in schools, universities, and other centres of education, both as a curricular and extracurricular activity; schools and universities formed the "production line" that created nearly all the noted amateur players.